husinov/golang_sololearn/README.md

 # Sololearn

-In this repository I save problems of platform Sololearn, that I solved:)
+In this repository I save problems of platform Sololearn, that I solved :)